is cuddling good for sleep?

 Lower Blood Pressure

-Psychosomatic Medicine explains how, along with reducing stress and depression symptoms, oxycontin can also lower blood pressure.
-Cuddling in bed can slow your heart rate and ease you into a restful sleep.
+Psychosomatic Medicine explains that, along with reducing stress and depression symptoms, oxycontin can lower blood pressure.
+Cuddling in bed slows the heart rate and eases you to sleep.

 Another welcome influence of oxytocin is blocking pain receptors in the body.